send2mksingh/send2mksingh.github.io/_posts/2024-7-13-Kubeshark-Working-flow.md

 ---
  layout: post
- title: Kubeshark: The API Traffic Analyzer for Kubernetes
+ title: Kubeshark The API Traffic Analyzer for Kubernetes
 ---